SunDocker/blog/source/_posts/ComputerTheory/XV6LabSummary.md

 #### Task 3: Lazytests and Usertests

 -   Just follow key points listed in guide book
     -   When user process use lazy allocated virtual address, page fault causes trap.
-But when **syscall use lazy allocated virtual address** (already in trap but not caused by page fault) , we need to handle it in `argaddr()` or `walkaddr()`
+But when **syscall use user space’s lazy allocated virtual address** (already in trap but not caused by page fault) , we need to handle it in `argaddr()` or `walkaddr()`